Overview

 Best Time To Check Hormone Level For Perimenopause

-1. Follicular Phase (Day 3 Testing)
+Follicular Phase (Day 3 Testing)

 The early follicular phase, which occurs on Day 3 of the menstrual cycle, is the optimal period to test hormone levels for perimenopause, such as FSH and estrogen.
 When ovarian function declines, FSH levels rise, signifying the start of the perimenopausal phase.
-Estrogen levels also change, and testing at this time provides a better picture of your overall hormonal balance.
+Estrogen levels also change, and testing at this time provides a better picture of overall hormonal balance.

-2. Luteal Phase (Day 21 Testing)
+Luteal Phase (Day 21 Testing)

-Progesterone is another vital hormone to test, and it is best done on Day 21 of your cycle, or approximately seven days after ovulation.
+Progesterone is another vital hormone to test, and it is best done on Day 21 of your cycle or approximately seven days after ovulation.
 Measuring progesterone may help prove whether ovulation has occurred and whether there is an estrogen-progesterone imbalance, which is common in perimenopause.

-Common Hormone Tests During Perimenopause
+Standard Hormone Tests During Perimenopause

-1. FSH (Follicle-Stimulating Hormone)
+FSH (Follicle-Stimulating Hormone)

-2. Estrogen (Estradiol)
+Estrogen (Estradiol)

-3. Progesterone
+Progesterone

-4. LH (Luteinizing Hormone):
+LH (Luteinizing Hormone)

 If you are simultaneously treating other hormonal problems, such as polycystic ovarian syndrome (PCOS), understanding when to test hormones for PCOS is critical.
 PCOS frequently involves high androgens (male hormones), and hormone testing may be performed at different times than perimenopause testing to detect these imbalances.
-Your doctor may order specific testing based on whether you are concerned about perimenopause, PCOS, or both.
+Doctors may order specific testing based on whether you are concerned about perimenopause, PCOS, or both.

 Preparing For Hormone Testing